hugolynch/foxbox/docs/notes.md

 We want to make the entry of new data as easy as possible.
 However, we need to protect from vandalism, in particular, with file uploads.
-One possibility is to upload files and display them right away to the user that uploaded them, but not to other users until it's validated by and admin user.
+One possibility is to upload files and display them right away to the user that uploaded them, but not to other users until it's validated by an admin user.
-For this we could leverage localStorage, which will keep a flag stored in the user's browser (of course, it they delete teh storage or use a different browser, they will not see the image).
+For this we could leverage localStorage, which will keep a flag stored in the user's browser (of course, if they delete the storage or use a different browser, they will not see the image).

 Currently users get prompted to upload an image from their device via a form.
-Another way to upload images would be to select a foxbox and take a photo with the phone, which would be automatically uploaded.
+Another way to upload images would be to select a foxbox and take a photo with the phone, which would be automatically uploaded (mobile browsers seem to do this already, to an extent).

 ### Adding new library